 Steps:

 The Walkway: Here is the little path that goes from my driveway to the front door.
-I decided this was the best place to put the lights, mostly because I wouldn’t have to move a bunch of concrete, but also because I’d get to walk the path each night when I came home from work.
+I decided this was the best place to put the solar stepping stones, mostly because I wouldn’t have to move a bunch of concrete, but also because I’d get to walk the path each night when I came home from work.

 Solar Power: I found these awesome solar lights designed to clip on to a patio umbrella at Home Depot for about 8 bucks.
 I decided to go with these because the solar panel was separable and the batteries drove six separate LEDs.
 If I’d used the standard solar lights it would have meant six little solar panels and a lot more wires running around.